dipy/dipy/doc/theory/dicom_orientation.rst

 of any slice, can be thought of as the addition of the position of the first voxel in some slice (here $IPP^0$) to $N_z$ times the third colum of $A$; obviously $N_z$ can be negative or positive.
-This leads to various ways of recovering something that is proportional to $N_z$ with a constant.
+This leads to various ways of recovering something that is proportional to $N_z$ plus a constant.
 SPM takes the dot product of $IPP_j$ with the unit vector component of third column of $A_j$ - in the descriptions here, this is the vector $CP$.
 This gives: